-- Approve technical reviewers from labs that are not ISO/IEC 17025 accredited. - Review and approve recommendations from conflict resolution committee before decision is implemented. - Approve deviations from casework acceptance policy. - Approve exceptions for ABC, IAI and discipline specific testing requirements.

-- Participate in annual Management System

-de adequate supervision in the single of th 4.1.5 g) Provide adequate supervision in each laboratory for personnel that perform examinations, including trainees, by persons familiar with the analytical methods, their purpose, and the assessment of results. - 4.1.5 h) The technical management of each laboratory is overseen collaboratively by the ISPFS Quality Manager, the Laboratory Manager (s), and Discipline Leads.
+- Approve technical reviewers from labs that are not ISO/IEC 17025 accredited. - Review and approve recommendations from conflict resolution committee before decision is implemented. - Approve deviations from casework acceptance policy. - Approve exceptions for ABC, IAI and discipline specific testing requirements. - Represent organization to clients, and public. - Approve employee cross-training requests. - Approve training requests. - Approve corrective and preventative actions. - Participate in annual Management System Review. - 4.1.5 g) Provide adequate supervision in each laboratory for personnel that perform examinations, including trainees, by persons familiar with the analytical methods, their purpose, and the assessment of results. - 4.1.5 h) The technical management of each laboratory is overseen collaboratively by the ISPFS Quality Manager, the Laboratory Manager(s), and Discipline Leads.
 ISPFS appoints a discipline/technical lead for each discipline who ensures that the discipline meets technical requirements and requests the provision of resources needed to ensure the required quality of examinations performed in their discipline.
-The Laboratory Manager s and Quality Manager collaborate with the discipline leads on technical matters, request peeded resources, and work with top management to secure and deploy resources to ensure the required quality of examinations performed.
+The Laboratory Manager(s) and Quality Manager collaborate with the discipline leads on technical matters, request needed resources, and work with top management to secure and deploy resources to ensure the required quality of examinations performed.
 The discipline lead shall have appropriate technical training and technical experience in the discipline.
 These discipline leads are designated in the organization chart following 4.1.5 e). - 4.1.5 i) Appoints a quality manager for Forensic Services and provides direct access to the highest level of management at which decisions are made regarding Forensic Services policy and resources.
-The quality manager has the responsibility and authority to ensure that the management system is implemented and followed. - When a key employee is unavailable for work assignments and they have not appointed a temporary backup, persons responsible for performing the duties of the unavailable key employee are assigned as follows:
+The quality manager has the responsibility and authority to ensure that the management system is implemented and followed. - 4.1.5 j) When a key employee is unavailable for work assignments and they have not appointed a temporary backup (e.g. an unanticipated absence other than a sick day), persons responsible for performing the duties of the unavailable key employee are assigned as follows:

+Position Backup

-Position Backup Laboratory System Director (1) Quality Manager (2) Meridian Laboratory Manager Quality Manager Deputy Quality Manager Laboratory Manager Senior Discipline Lead in that laboratory Discipline Lead A senior member of that discipline appointed by the Laboratory System
+Laboratory System Director (1) Quality Manager

+(2) Meridian Laboratory Manager

+Quality Manager Deputy Quality Manager

+Laboratory Manager Senior Discipline Lead in that laboratory

+Discipline Lead A senior member of that discipline

+appointed by the Laboratory System

-Director (see DNA Manual for DNA Technical Lead Succession Plan) Safety Officer Laboratory Manager ILIMS Administrator ILIMS Team State CODIS Admin.
+Director (see DNA Manual for DNA

+Technical Lead Succession Plan)

+Safety Officer Laboratory Manager

+ILIMS Administrator ILIMS Team

+State CODIS Admin.
 Alternate State CODIS Administrator

-- 4.1.5k) Personnel are made aware of the significance and importance of their activities and how they contribute to the objectives of the management system - 4.1.6 Top management ensures that appropriate communication processes are established and that communication takes place regarding the effectiveness of the management system. - 14.1.6 Communication processes: - 14.1.6.1 Statewide management meetings are held on a periodic bosts to discuss and resolve issues and receive directives from top management. - 14.1.6.2 Each laboratory of Forensic Services has laboratory wide staff meetings on a periodic basis.
+- 4.1.5k) Personnel are made aware of the significance and importance of their activities and how they contribute to the objectives of the management system - 4.1.6 Top management ensures that appropriate communication processes are established and that communication takes place regarding the effectiveness of the management system. - 14.1.6 Communication processes: - 14.1.6.1 Statewide management meetings are held on a periodic basis to discuss and resolve issues and receive directives from top management. - 14.1.6.2 Each laboratory of Forensic Services has laboratory wide staff meetings on a periodic basis.
 Important issues from statewide or laboratory wide management meetings and directives from the Laboratory System Director are disseminated at those meetings. - 14.1.6.3 Discipline leads communicate with the individuals in their discipline as appropriate.